How to build a house at a reasonable price

 TREND 263 is a house in the medium size category, for medium width plots.
 Suitable for single-storey surrounding buildings.
 The internal space in this house will meet the housing needs for a 4-5 me...

-BUNGALOW 34 is a house in the smaller size category, for medium width plots.
-Suitable for single-storey surrounding buildings.
-The internal space in this house will meet the housing needs for a 4-5...
+PREMIER 158 is a house in the larger size category, for medium width plots.
+Suitable for two-storey surrounding buildings The internal space in this house will meet the housing needs for a 4-5 memb...

-KLASSIK 147 is a house in the larger size category, for medium width plots.
+PORTO 21 is a house in the medium size category, for medium width plots.
 Living area separate from bedrooms.
-Suitable for two-storey surrounding buildings The internal space in this house will m...
+Suitable for two-storey surrounding buildings The internal space in this house will meet...

-BUNGALOW 128 is a house in the larger size category, for medium width plots.
-Suitable for two-storey surrounding buildings The internal space in this house will meet the housing needs for a 4-5 mem...
+BUNGALOW 20 is a house in the medium size category, for medium width plots.
+Suitable for single-storey surrounding buildings.
+The internal space in this house will meet the housing needs for a 4-5 ...

 0